-The TCPC Handbell Ensembles is comprised of about 10 ringers who perform every 4-6 weeks.
-The church own a 4 octave handbell set from Schulmerich as well as a 4-octave handchimes set from Mallmark.
+The TCPC Handbell Ensembles perform regularly.
+The church owns a 4 octave handbell set from Schulmerich as well as a 4-octave handchimes set from Mallmark.
 The handbell ensemble is an important part of the music program and takes a prominent place during the Choral Advent service each year.
 Rehearsals take place in the Sanctuary on Sundays after worship 11:40 AM – 12:30 PM.

 Casavant Frères organ

 Our magnificent 1967 Casavant Frères organ has undergone significant tonal revisions to make it a more versatile concert and worship instrument.
 Extensive mainenance was done to insure the quality and reliability of our organ which is a crucial part of our Sunday worship.
 Please take a look at the Online Brochure to learn more about the details of the work and the celebration of the renovated instrument.
 Please check out our photo gallery which shows pictures before, during and after the renovation process.

 Prof. David Higgs gave a talk about the importance of taking care of pipe organs, and explained the necessity for tonal revisions.
 Please click to listen David Higgs (Nov.
 20, 2005).